core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 A client can get the latest published topic-data resource by making a GET request to the "topic-data" URI in the broker.
 Please note that discovery of the "topic-data" topic property is a required previous step (see {{topic-get-resource}}).

-On success, the server MUST return a 2.05 (Content) response with the data.
+On success, the server returns a successful response (typically 2.05 Content) with the data.

-If the target URI does not match an existing resource or the topic is not in the fully created state (see {{topic-lifecycle}}), the broker MUST return a 4.04 (Not Found) error respons.
+If the target URI does not match an existing resource or the topic is not in the fully created state (see {{topic-lifecycle}}), the broker returns an error response (typically 4.04 Not Found).

 Example: